noturlluvia/LogEbook4Pilot/README.md

    - Select your target device or simulator in Xcode.
    - Click the run button to build and launch the app.

-## Running on an iPhone or iPad
+### Running the App on an iOS Device or iPad
+To run the app on your iOS device or iPad, follow these steps:

+1. **Connect Your Device**:
-- **Connect Your Device:** Connect your iPhone or iPad to your Mac using a USB cable.
+   - Connect your iOS device or iPad to your Mac via a USB cable.
+   - Unlock your device and, if prompted, choose to trust this computer.

+2. **Select Your Device**:
-- **Select Device:** In Xcode, select your device from the list of simulators and devices.
+   - In Xcode's top device toolbar, select your connected device (iPhone or iPad).

+3. **Build and Install the App**:
-- **Build and Run:** Press the Run button (or Command + R) to build and run the app on your device.
+   - Press the 'Run' button in Xcode to build and install the app on your device.

+4. **Trust Your Developer Profile**:
-- **Trust the Developer:** If running the app for the first time, you may need to go to your device's Settings > General > Device Management and trust the developer profile.
+   - If necessary, go to `Settings` > `General` > `Device Management` on your iOS device, and trust your developer profile before opening the app.

+**Note**: This project is developed under Xcode 13.4.1 and does not support iOS versions beyond iOS 15.

 ## Usage

-- **Log Entry:**
-   - Fill in the flight details in the form and save the entry.
+1. **Log Entry:** Fill in the flight details in the form and save the entry.

-- **Summary View:**
+2. **Summary View:**
    - Access the summary view to see total hours and other statistics.
    - Use the date range picker to filter the summary based on specific dates.

-- **Log Entry View:**
+3. **Log Entry View:**
    - View all your logged entries in a table format.
    - Export your data in CSV format for offline analysis or backup.